system76/docs/_articles/lemu7-bios.md

 This BIOS update enables VT-x for virtualization on your Lemur.
 These instructions only apply to the Lemur 7.
 They do not apply to any other model of computer we sell. **If you have a BIOS/UEFI password set, clear it prior to updating your BIOS.**

+This will update your BIOS to version 1.05.03SA3.

 ---

 ### Updating BIOS